 Before the Administration issues notice to a tenured faculty member of its intention to terminate an appointment because of financial exigency, it will make every reasonable effort to place the faculty member in another suitable and available position.
-If a full teaching load in the faculty member's discipline is regularly carried by part-time or by untenured full-time faculty in another department or college of the University, the faculty member shall be entitled to reassignment to that department or college, unless it is determined, through the normal governance processes, that such reassignment would have a serious adverse impact on the academic program in the receiving unit.
+If a full teaching load in the faculty member's discipline is regularly carried by part-time or by untenured full-time faculty elsewhere at the University, the faculty member shall be entitled to reassignment to that department, College, or School, unless it is determined, through the normal governance processes, that such reassignment would have a serious adverse impact on the academic program in the receiving unit.
 If a probationary faculty member is displaced as a result of such reassignment, the notice provisions of this Section shall apply to that faculty member.